To be considered for admission to the Master's Program in Rehabilitation Counseling, you must meet the admission requirements for Graduate Programs.

 - A signed copy of the Expectations for Academic and Professional Performance.

-- When your application is complete and you meet all requirements, you will be contacted by the Program for a personal interview.
-Personal interviews begin shortly after the April 1st priority deadline.
+H. When your application is complete and the Graduate School has finished the initial review of your application, you will be contacted by the Program for a personal interview.
+Personal interviews begin shortly after the April 1st priority deadline for completed applications.

 The Statement of Purpose should be a succinct statement (two to three pages) that provides an accurate indication of writing and grammatical skills.